Hidden ferromagnetism of centrosymmetric antiferromagnets: Examples

 The nonvanishing $yz$ and $xy$ components of the Hall conductivity are related to each other by a scaling transformation, which is expected from Eq.~(\ref{eq:CuF2scaling}).
 The same holds for the $x$ and $z$ components of the orbital magnetization.
 Furthermore, the shape of orbital magnetization basically repeats the one of AHE, as expected from Eq.~(\ref{eq:OMk}).

-Finally, we would like to comment on the possibility of practical realization of AHE in VF$_4$ and CuF$_2$.
-One important question, which is typically ignored in prediction of possible altermagnetic materials, is whether $\boldsymbol{q} = \boldsymbol{G}_{2} \equiv (0,1,0)$ corresponds to the true magnetic ground states of VF$_4$ and CuF$_2$.
-For instance, the analysis of superexchange interactions in the insulating state at the half filling, performed along the same line as for CuO~\cite{PRL2022}, suggests the energy of these interactions has a minimum at $\boldsymbol{q} = (\frac{1}{2},0,\frac{1}{2})$ rather than $\boldsymbol{q} = (0,1,0)$.
-In the ground state with $\boldsymbol{q} = (\frac{1}{2},0,\frac{1}{2})$, which is expected in VF$_4$ and CuF$_2$, the AHE will vanish and these materials cannot be classified as altermagnets.
-The same happens in CuO.
-From the viewpoint of symmetry, CuO could be classified as a potential altermagnet: the space group is $C2/c$, where there are two Cu sublattices.
-Each sublattice is transformed to itself by the spatial inversion.
-Different sublattices are transformed to each other by the twofold rotation about $y$, combined by a lattice shift (i.e. similar to VF$_4$ and CuF$_2$).
-However, the superexchange interactions are such that CuO tends to form a magnetic superstructure with $\boldsymbol{q} \approx (\frac{1}{2},0,\frac{1}{2})$ to become a multiferroic material~\cite{PRL2022,Kimura_CuO}.
+Finally, we would like to comment on the possibility of practical realization of AHE (under doping) or magneto-optical effect in VF$_4$ and CuF$_2$.
+One important question is whether $\boldsymbol{q} = \boldsymbol{G}_{2} \equiv (0,1,0)$ corresponds to the true magnetic ground states of VF$_4$ and CuF$_2$.
+For instance, from the viewpoint of symmetry, a similar material CuO could be classified as a potential altermagnet: the space group is $C2/c$, where there are two Cu sublattices.
+Each sublattice is transformed to itself by $\mathcal{I}$, while different sublattices are transformed to each other by $\{\mathcal{C}_{2y} | \bf{t} \}$.
+However, the magnetic ground state of CuO corresponds to $\boldsymbol{q} \approx (\frac{1}{2},0,\frac{1}{2})$, meaning that it is a noncollinear multiferroic~\cite{Kimura_CuO}.
+This tendency is successfully explained by the behavior of superexchange interactions~\cite{PRL2022}.
+The same situation is expected in VF$_4$ and CuF$_2$, where the analysis of superexchange interactions also predicts the multiferroic $\boldsymbol{q} \approx (\frac{1}{2},0,\frac{1}{2})$ ground state.